bagozzib/UNFCCC-Attendance-Data/README.md

 - Division
 - Affiliation

+It then added the following additional variables.
+-Virtual: A binary variable that distinguishes between physical and virtual participation, where 0 denotes physical (that is, in-person) attendance and 1 indicates virtual attendance.
+-Year: For a given attendee, the year in which the COP meeting that they attended occurred, as extracted directly from the file name of the original (pre-)-COP document.
+-Meeting: A concatenation of "COP" or "pre-COP" with the meeting's relevant number (e.g., "COP 27").
+This variable accordingly provides a unique identifier for the (pre-)COP that a given attendee record corresponded to.
+-Location: This string variable indicates the geographic location the (pre-)COP session that an attendee attended.
+It has been standardized and corrected for typographical and OCR errors.
+-Female: A binary variable that distinguishes between female, male, and other attendees, where 0 denotes a non-female attendee, 1 indicates a female attendee, and NA denotes an attendee that we could not assign to either the male or female designation based upon their provided honorific or absence thereof.
+-Group affiliations: Separate indicator variables for IGO (Intergovernmental Organizations), NGO (Non-Governmental Organizations), Observer, Party, and IO (related to "United Nations Secretariat units and bodies" and "Specialized agencies and related organizations").
+These binary variables classify participants into categories reflecting the organizational affiliations and roles of their delegations at each (pre-)COP.

 ## Conclusion
-In conclusion, the project effectively addressed the challenges associated with extracting and categorizing attendee information from COP PDF documents.
+In conclusion, the project effectively addressed the challenges associated with extracting and categorizing attendee information from (pre-)COP PDF documents.
 By leveraging a combination of OCR technology, NLP packages, Heuristics, and manual verification processes, the project achieved accurate classification of attendee details into predefined categories.